 Small, mobile and wooden sibling to large steel cargo containers, pallets are the modular currency of export and import shipping companies around the world.
 The recycling of used ones is increasing, too, as manufacturers are shifting to sell more and more plastic ones (or high-end metal ones that are both rust-resistant and fireproof).
+Here are 10 ways to reuse wooden pallets creatively: as a chair, floor lamp, pendant lamp, bookends, a playhouse, a stage or any number of sculptural works of art.

 While a wooden pallet manufacturer might disagree, this is good news for DIY tinkerers can get treated wood ones for sale or even free at times and the one-size-fits all approach means that in many cases you can plan a design and reuse that schematic over multiple furniture pieces from different pallets.
 Since they are built for stacking, the ‘raw material’ of the pallet itself is easy to store.